The top global skincare products and practices you need to know about

 Cicaplast Baume B5

 This softly scented oil (which smells amazing, by the way) is a cult classic in France for a reason.
-Comprised of six different natural oils (including almond oil,) plus vitamin E, it’s a luxurious treatment for fair, body, and the ends of your hair.
+Comprised of six different natural oils (including almond oil,) plus vitamin E, it’s a luxurious treatment for your face, body, and the ends of your hair.
 A favorite of mine!

 A luxurious lip balm that never fails to heal my dry lips.
-I usually put it on on my way out of the house (it’s matte, so great as a base for the lips) or before bed.
+I usually put it on on my way out of the house or before bed when my lips are feeling chapped.
+It’s got an unbeatable matte finish that is also a great base for lipstick.
 I prefer the small jar to the tube packaging.

 This might be my very favorite French skin care product of all.
 It’s so good, and so good to my skin, that it might even be my “desert island” item.
 It’s the one thing I can’t live without.